katamyra/Krish-GSOC-2025/README.md

 #### **7. Community Communication and Collaboration**

-Communication progressed through several ways:
+Communication happened throughout GSoC through several ways:
 * **Regular Meeting Progress Updates:** I provided consistent updates on development progress weekly during meetings, showing current work done and future steps.
   * **Architectural Discussions and Consensus Building:** When significant technical roadblocks were encountered with the Thrift integration, they were discussed in these meetings.
 * **Posting Updates to the Airavata Mailing List**